Military Ridge State Trail: Riley to Madison

 The small town of Riley in Dane County was founded in 1881 when the Chicago and Northwestern Railway was constructed.
 Originally named Sugar River Station, the small hamlet is home to Riley Tavern.
 Opened as a tavern in 1948, the building first served as the town’s post office and general store.
 Built prior to 1909, it is a popular hangout on weekends, and it is worth a stop for good food and cold drinks.

-Heading southwest to Verona, the trail goes through the Upper Sugar River Watershed.
-The terrain is quite flat in this section.
+Returning to the Military Ridge State Trail, the path leaves Riley heading southwest toward Verona.
+For the next 4.5 miles, the trail travels through the Upper Sugar River Watershed.
+The terrain here is quite low and flat.
 The trail heads in a straight line through marshes, meadows, and groups of Willow trees.
 Red-wing blackbirds, swallows, and common wrens flit back and forth across the landscape during summer months.
-Known for its trout, the Sugar River crosses the trail several times as it meanders through the lowlands.
+The Sugar River crosses the trail three times as it meanders through the wetlands.

-Before long, a large campus appears atop the hills to the left.
-Epic Systems boasts some of the most uniquely styled buildings in the country.
-The medical software company employs over 10,000 people and is headquartered in Verona.
-After traveling through two tunnels under U.S. Highways 18-151, the Verona Area High School campus appears on the left.
-The trail makes it way past the school and its athletic fields.
+Several large buildings are noticeable atop the ridge to the left (east).
+This is the campus of Epic Systems, which boasts some of the most uniquely styled buildings in the country.
+The medical software company employs over 10,000 people and has its home in Verona.
+After passing the massive buildings and traveling through two tunnels under U.S. Highways 18-151, the trail journeys by Verona Area High School and its athletic fields.
+It is another mile through a shaded forest and past city streets to a trailhead on Verona’s Main Street.

 Verona was established in 1847 and named after Verona, New York.
 Its first settlers came to the area from Scotland in the 1830s.
 Today it is a prosperous, growing town.
 The Main Street intersection is adjacent to the trail downtown.
 Nearby, Hop Haus Brewing Company, Avanti Italian Restaurant, and Tuvalu Coffee offer delicious refreshments.
 There are several other restaurants in the vicinity, making Verona an ideal pit stop.

-To access Quarry Ridge Recreational Area from U.S. Highways 18-151, take County Highway PD/McKee Road exit and turn left (west).
+To access Quarry Ridge Recreational Area by car from U.S. Highways 18-151, take the County Highway PD/McKee Road exit and go west.
 Drive up the hill 0.4 mile and turn left (south) on Fitchrona Road.
 It is 0.6 mile back down the hill to a roundabout.
-Take the second exit to continue south on Fitchrona Road.
-The parking area is 0.2 mile south from the roundabout, and on the left (east) side of the road.
+Take the second exit to go straight through the roundabout, continuing south on Fitchrona Road.
+The parking area is 0.2 mile from the roundabout, and on the left (east) side of the road.

-Continuing northeast on the trail, just before crossing County Highway PD over a long bridge, there is another information kiosk and bicycle service station.
+Continuing northeast on the trail, there is an information kiosk and bicycle service station before the bridge ovber County Highway PD.
 The paved path continues through Fitchburg to Madison.
-Local bicycle maps differ about the name of the trail section.
+Local bicycle maps differ about the name of this 0.7-mile trail section.
 Some maps refer to it as Military Ridge State Trail.
 Others label it Capital City State Trail or Cannonball Path.
-Despite the various names, the paved path arrives at the Velo UnderRound in Madison 0.7 mile after crossing County Highway PD.
+Despite the names, the paved path arrives at the Velo UnderRound in Madison.
 At this junction, five different trails converge and a bicyclist’s options are wide open.

 Map of trailheads and addresses along this section of the trail.

-Also known at Dunn’s Marsh Roundabout, the Velo UnderRound has no parking lot there.
-The nearest trailhead is a half mile away on the Capital City State Trail.
-Take that trail from the Velo UnderRound to a spur trail on the right (south) that leads uphill to the Dawley Conservancy Bike Hub.
+Also known at Dunn’s Marsh Roundabout, the Velo UnderRound has no parking lot.
+Other facilities are found there, including park benches, bike rack, and a self-service pay station.
+The nearest trailhead parking is a half mile away on the Capital City State Trail.
+Follow that trail from the Velo UnderRound to a spur trail on the right (south) that leads uphill to the Dawley Conservancy Bike Hub.
 This trailhead is on Seminole Road.

 To access the bike hub by car, go east on County Highway PD (McKee Road) from U.S. Highways 18-151.
 Drive 0.9 mile to Seminole Highway and turn left (north).
 Go 0.4 mile to the trailhead.
 Restrooms, park benches, interpretive markers, a bike rake, and a bicycle self-service station are found there.
 The trailhead offers a beautiful view of Dunn’s Marsh.